adikr1604/Project-1-steganography/README.md

 # Project-1-steganography
-Hide your secret messages inside a picture.
+Hide a secret message inside an image with the help of altering the pixels in an image.
+Which can be decripted only with the help of a specific program.